 However, the theory that electrons in a high-speed signal are unable to make right-angle turns has been debunked by an experienced electrical engineer, Dr. Howard Johnson.
 As a matter of fact, electrons bounce billions of times in different directions even with a short length; they have minimal problems navigating right-angle corners.

 Thankfully, these worries belong to the past, as new PCB manufacturing technology ensures that your PCB ground plane is properly etched, right-angle or not.
-Veteran engineers from the days of avoiding right-angle corners often continue to frown on using 45° angles in today’s designs.
+Veteran engineers from the days of avoiding right-angle PCB corners often continue to frown on using 45° angles in today’s designs.
 However, for many of them, it’s more of a habit than a rule.

-Sharp corners used to cause manufacturability issues.
+Sharp corners are used to cause manufacturability issues.

 Simply put, it’s a matter of personal preference.
 After all, Altium Designer® is already configured to beautifully route 45° angle tracks and I didn’t see a pressing need to alter those default settings.
 Make sure you are using PCB design software that can enable any of your design preferences.